 We assume without the loss of generality that the reflectance of the input beam splitter BS$_S$ is larger than its transmittance, so that the imbalance ratio is above unity

-As is shown in Fig.~\ref{fig:squeezing}, this implies that $\delta_1$ is above unity: $\delta_1\ge q\ge 1$, whereas the minimal value of $\delta_2$ is $q^{-1}\le 1$.
-It is illustrated that the noise variances are positive provided the squeezing parameter $r$ is ranged between the endpoints of the interval given by
+As shown in Fig.~\ref{fig:squeezing}, this implies that $\delta_1$ is above unity: $\delta_1\ge q\ge 1$, while the minimal value of $\delta_2$ is $q^{-1}\le 1$.
+It is illustrated that the noise variances are positive, provided that the squeezing parameter $r$ is ranged between the endpoints of the interval given by

 An important point is that the value of the squeezing parameter is generally not uniquely determined by the conditions~\eqref{eq:sigma_N-sq-2}.
 Referring to Fig.~\ref{fig:squeezing}, the sole exception is provided by the limiting case of perfect homodyne measurements with $\sigma_{x}^{(1)}=\sigma_{x}^{(2)}=1$ and $\delta_{1}=\delta_{2}^{-1}=q$.
 In this case, the squeezing parameter is uniquely defined by the imbalance ratio of the input beam splitter